RE-FURBISHING & RE-CHROMING MOTORCYCLE FORKS

 We can refurbish motorbike forks cheaper then the cost of buying new ones…

 All fork stanchions are pre-checked for straightness and will be straightened if required prior to work being carried out.
-All work carries a 12 month guarantee.
-Please ring to arrange collection/delivery.
+All work carries a 12-month guarantee.
 All major Credit / Debit cards accepted.

 Prices with discounts for multiple items.